 Taller De Escritura (Spanish Writing Center)

-1. Will the instructor at the Spanish Writing Center correct my grammar?
+1. Will the Writing Specialists at the Spanish Writing Center correct my grammar?

-The instructors’ main focus during Spanish writing sessions is on issues such as organization, clarity, and style, not grammar.
-Instructors will only point out grammatical errors if they are repetitive or interfere with comprehension.
+The Writing Specialists’ main focus during Spanish writing sessions is on issues such as organization, clarity, and style, not grammar.
+Writing Specialists will only point out grammatical errors if they are repetitive or interfere with comprehension.